a-wf/demo-stock-handler/README.md

 There are an administrator commands which can add new user accounts, new products, it can also delete account, increase or decrease an amount of products in stock.

-There are also public commands to list products, to list what products are holded by an user account, to hold new products, to inscreas and descrease an amount of holded products and to take out from the depot holded products.
+There are also secured (by apiKey) public commands to list products, to list what products are holded by an user account, to hold new products, to inscreas and descrease an amount of holded products and to take out from the depot holded products.

 This service is packaged in a docker image to easly deploy and test.